pegahmirghafari/perfect-spotify-playlist/README.md

 <br/>

 <img src="./Assets/heatmap.png" width="100%" height="100%">
 **Analysis:**
-- danceability has a high correlation with valence (how happy a song is), but no other significant relations with any other features, not even the tempo, which is interesting to see. as a matter of fact danceability seems to have a negative correlation with tempo!
+- danceability has a high correlation with valence (how happy a song is), but no other significant relations with any other features, not even the tempo, which is interesting to see.
+Danceability seems to have a negative correlation with tempo!
-- energy seems to be directly correlated with higher valence. songs that are higher in energy seem to also be VERY LOUD! and it looks like they have a very negative relation with causticness, meaning high energy songs are not acoustic and acoustic songs are low in energy!
+- energy seems to be directly correlated with higher valence.
+Songs that are higher in energy also seem to be VERY LOUD!
+And it looks like they have a very antagonistic relationship with causticness, meaning increased energy songs are not acoustic and acoustic songs are low in energy!
-- to my surprise tempo doesn't seem to be highly correlated to danceability, energy or the valence of the song. however songs with higher tempo seem to be just moderately related to it's time-signiture, I was expecting a much stronger correlation.
+- to my surprise, the tempo doesn't seem to be highly correlated to danceability, energy, or the valence of the song.
+However, songs with higher beat seem to be just moderately related to its time-signature.
+I was expecting a much stronger correlation.
-- duration seems to have the most negative correlation with other features, most notables are: valance and danceability.I though duration and liveness would have a positive correlation, since live performances tend to have a monolog before or after the performance, or could have a longer guitar solo.
+- duration seems to have the most negative correlation with other features; most notables are valance and danceability.
+I though duration and liveness would have a positive correlation, since live performances tend to have a monolog before or after the performance, or could have a more extended guitar solo.
-- acoustic ness seems to have a negative correlation with many of the features, most notably with loudness and energy. key, mode, speechiness, instrumentalness,liveness, seem to have NO EFFECT on the rest of a features.
+- acoustic ness seems to have a negative correlation with many of the features, most notably with loudness and energy.
+Key, mode, speechiness, instrumentalsness, liveness seem to have NO EFFECT on the rest of the features.

 <img src="./Assets/distribution.png" width="100%" height="100%">
 **Analysis:**
-- speechiness, instrumentaliness, duration liveness, and loudness all seem to have outliers!
+- speechiness, instrumentalness, duration liveness, and loudness all seem to have outliers!
--danceability and tempo seem to have a very normal distribution. it is worth mentioning that some of the other features seem to fall under categorical variables, *ie. mode, key, time-sig.*
+-danceability and tempo seem to have a very regular distribution.
+It is worth mentioning that some of the other features seem to fall under categorical variables, *, i.e., mode, key, time-sig.*
--  liveliness, and acoustic-nessis are right skewed, however the latter seems to have an outlier. valence and energy are left skewed, meaning they are more happy and higher energy songs in my liked songs!
+-  liveliness and acoustic-sessions are right-skewed; however, the latter seems to have an outlier.
+Valence and energy are left-skewed, meaning they are more happy and higher energy songs in my liked songs!

 <img src="./Assets/key.png" width="70%" height="50%">
 <img src="./Assets/mode.png" width="70%" height="50%">